jmajaca/show-off/README.md

 ## TODOs

-- [ ] enable user to select region of interest in image before sending it
+- [ ] enable the user to select a region of interest in the image before sending it
 - [ ] improve detection model performance in terms of speed
-- [ ] improve recognition model performance with training on better suited training dataset
+- [ ] improve recognition model performance with training on a better suited training dataset
 - [ ] golang implementation of apis
-- [ ] include test checks in CI-CD process
+- [ ] include test checks in the CI-CD process
-- [ ] write Networking section of documentation
+- [ ] write Networking section of the documentation